nbelakovski/asen_6008/README.md

 ## About

 This library encodes all of the information provided in the handouts Coefficient Data and Ephemeris_Meeus from ASEN 6008 (CU Boudler).
 This library was created in Spring 2021 when the course was taught by Professor Kate Davis.
+The relevant files have been uploaded to the repo.

 ## Installation